ryanpulley/DiscoverAEStoPylontech/README.md

     - Enables the Waveshare CAN FD Hat firmware configs if not already enabled and reboots
     - Installs MQTT - Mosquitto and client (mosquitto, mosquitto-client)
     - Installs the CAN Utilities (can-utils)
-    - Configures Mosquitto (/etc/mosquitto/mosquitto.conf) for out of localhost listener
+    - Configures Mosquitto (/etc/mosquitto/mosquitto.conf) for a listener that can talk outside of the host
     - Makes a backup of the current service to [directory.backup]
     - Clones the DiscoverBMS repository to your Raspberry PI under the users home directory (~/DiscoverBMS)
     - Creates a Python Virtual Environment